-Chamomile blossoms, honey, and lemon flavor this tart, floral gimlet made with Hangar 1 Honeycomb Vodka.
+Chamomile blossoms, honey, and lemon flavor this tart, floral vodka gimlet made with Hangar 1 Honeycomb Vodka.
 Thanks to Hangar 1 Vodka for sponsoring this post!

 The rain poured down as we crossed the bridge and headed to the former naval airbase on Alameda island that houses Hangar 1 and a handful of other distilleries, wine makers, and breweries.
 As the clouds cleared we were greeted with sweeping views of the bay.
 We made our way through Hangar 1’s back patio, past garden beds full of flowers, herbs, and vegetables, and into the bar.